Halloween Events in Santa Barbara

 Cost: Admission is free

 Lane Farms has everything you need to get into the Halloween season with hayrides, farm animals, a corn maze, loads of pumpkins and the perfect backdrop for that festive, Instagrammable fall photo.
-Sept.
-30 through Oct.
-31, embark on an afternoon of autumn activities that are safe and fun for the whole family.
+This harvest season, embark on an afternoon of autumn activities that are safe and fun for the whole family.

 Cost: Admission is free